groboclown/whimbrel/docs/contract.md

 #### States

-A client enters these states:
+An activity enters these states:

 * `REQUESTED` when the activity is noted on first insert into `whimbrel_activity_exec`.
 * `READY` when the dependent activities have completed.